 Just be careful that you ONLY get the Vaseline on the bottom, not the sides or the top.
 We actually want resin to stick there!

-Since I was making a set, I wanted them to have a holder.
+Since I was making a set, I wanted it to have a holder.
 That way, the penguin coasters could sit out and look nice.

-I had about one ounce left over and added chunky red, chunky black and fine silver glitter.
+I had about one ounce of resin left over and added chunky red, chunky black, and fine silver glitter.

 I mixed it and poured it into the coaster mold, being careful not to pour too quickly, because I didn’t want the trees to fall over.